Jira Azure DevOps Integration: The Complete Step-by-Step 2024 Guide

 After clicking “Initiate”, the same process is followed – selecting the project on the Jira side.

 Click “Confirm” and your connection has been successfully established.
 Once that is done, you can immediately start to synchronize your first issue by entering the issue key and then “Exalate” the issue.
-You can even bulk exalate issues/work items or create triggers for synchronizing them.
+You can even bulk exalate issues/work items or create triggers to synchronize them.

 accept jira azure devops sync invitation